AJPedersen/AJPedersen.github.io/_posts/2015-12-15-open-source.md

 permalink: open-source
 ---

 I have been a passionate user of open source software for years.
-Some of the open source software that I like is:
+Here's some of the open source software that I like and use:

 - [VLC media player](https://www.videolan.org/vlc/index.html)
 - [LibreOffice](https://www.libreoffice.org/)